varnish/varnish-wiki/source/start/your_varnish_goals.rst

-The example below shows the beresp-ttl value set to 5days, that means the url will be stored in cache for 7days and varnish will nto cache it for 7 days.
+The example below shows the beresp-ttl value set to 5days, that means the url will be stored in cache for 7days and varnish will not cache it for 7 days.

 .. code-block:: c